 Los Angeles offers some of the best weather in Southern California year-round and is home to some of the most iconic landmarks, museums, leading industries, and notable universities.

 At Summer Springboard, we believe learning should be inspiring and interactive.
-Our carefully curated courses blend top academic instruction, hands-on learning, and exposure to industry-leading businesses and professionals that reflect the resources of the Los Angeles area.
+Our carefully curated courses blend career exploration, hands-on learning, and exposure to industry-leading businesses and professionals that reflect the resources of the Los Angeles area.
 Whenever possible, classes are held outdoors, on-site, or in a lab-type setting to allow students as many hands-on opportunities as possible.
 Activities such as field trips, guest speakers, and practical scenarios take the learning experience beyond the classroom and leverage all that Los Angeles has to offer.